litdev1/LitDev/README.md

 ## Website Update

-Following the downturn in Small Basic after the loss of the MS Forum, the LitDev website lapsed.
+Following a downturn in my Small Basic activity after the loss of the MS Forum, the LitDev website lapsed.
 I have reinstated it; unfortunately it needed a new domain name.

 :boom: **The new website is [litdev.uk](http://litdev.uk)** :boom: